Emmacharleswilson/fab-fitness/README.md

 - The errors relating to the variable 'e' not being used,
     - 'e' as a variable here is used to capture any errors from the Stripe webhook handler.
 - ./checkout/app.py - 'checkout.signals' imported but unused
-    - The import is used to let Django know there a signals module, listening for changes to automatically updating the totals
+    - The import is used to let Django know there is a signals module, listening for changes to automatically update the totals
-- Errors relating to lines being to long.
+- Errors relating to lines being too long.
     - Lines in webhook_handler.py cannot be shortened without breaking the code.

 ![Flake 8 Python code errors](media/readme/flake8.png "Python code errors")

+---

+## **Bugs and Fixes**

+**Quantity selector in the bag view**

 ## **Deployment**

 The master branch of this repository is the most current version and has been used for the deployed version of the site.

-The Code Institiue student template was used to create this project.
+The Code Institute student template was used to create this project.

 [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)